shanapu/MyJailbreak/README.md

 ##### Commands
 ```
 - sm_catch - Allows players to vote for a catch
-- sm_setcatch - Allows the Admin(sm_map) or Warden to set catch as next round
+- sm_setcatch - Allows the Admin or Warden to set catch as next round
 - sm_sprint - Start sprinting!
 ```